Green-Software-Foundation/if/website/docs/04-specification/Model Plugin Configuration.md

 We handle this by post-pending `::<name-of-model>` to the key and adding it to the input.
 That way, model-1 and model-2 can have the same variable but different values.

-But the model expects `verbose` to be passed into the calculate function, not `verbose::model-1`.
+But the model expects `verbose` to be passed into the execute function, not `verbose::model-1`.

 IEF ensures that for every model, it only passes in:
 - Data that **isn't** associated with any namespace (i.e., data that doesn't end with `::<namespace>`)